onehahaha756/det_utils/README.md

 - cut big remote images to patches and turn the labels,and splite the train and test datasets
 - inference big remote images by select sub patches from the big remote image
 - eval codes in my format datasets
+- non maximum suppression codes
+- data augment for cut one object to another backgroud